kenminsoo/sRNAfrag/readme.md

     sample_dir: Path to sample directory.
 Please give full path and ensure samples are gzipped with extension, "fastq.gz".

     out_dir: Path to out directory.
 Please give full path.
 Will create if doesn't exist.

+## Interested in Collaborating?

+We welcome contributions to sRNAfrag!
+If you have a feature or improvement you'd like to add, here's how you can initiate a pull request on GitHub:

+1. **Fork the Repository**: Start by forking the sRNAfrag repository to your own GitHub account.

+2. **Create a New Branch**: In your forked repository, create a new branch for your feature.
+This helps to keep different changes separate and organized.

+3. **Develop Your Feature**:
+   - **New Python File**: Develop your feature in a new Python file.
+Ensure that the code is well-commented and adheres to the project's coding standards.
+   - **README for Your Feature**: Create a README file specifically for your feature.
+This README should include:
+     - The purpose of the feature.
+     - Any new packages or dependencies required for your feature.
+     - An example command or usage guide demonstrating how to use the feature.

+4. **Test Your Code**: Before submitting a pull request, thoroughly test your code to ensure it works as expected and does not introduce any new bugs.

+5. **Update Documentation**: If your feature adds new functionality, update the main `README.md` or the wiki to reflect this change.

+6. **Create a Pull Request**:
+   - Commit your changes to your branch and push them to your forked repository.
+   - Navigate to the original sRNAfrag repository on GitHub.
+   - Click on the 'Pull Requests' tab and then the 'New Pull Request' button.
+   - Choose your fork and branch, and then submit the pull request.

+7. **Code Review**:
+   - Once your pull request is submitted, it will be reviewed by the repository maintainers.
+   - Engage in the review process, addressing any feedback or changes requested by the maintainers.

+8. **Pull Request Approval and Merge**:
+   - If your pull request is approved, the repository maintainers will merge it into the main branch of the sRNAfrag repository.

+9. **Celebrate Your Contribution**: Congratulations, you've successfully contributed to the sRNAfrag project!

+We look forward to seeing your innovative ideas and contributions to the sRNAfrag project!

+If you'd like to help with restructuring this project into a more organized framework (which is something I'd like to do, but do not have the ability to do on my own), please feel free to contact us.
+Reach out to Ken Nakatsu at knakats@emory.edu for further discussions and collaboration opportunities.